o1-labs/rfcs/00xx-account-deletion.md

 (`Database`, `Any_ledger`, `Null_ledger`, `Syncable_ledger`) and in masking
 merkle trees.

+**Fill frontier, fill interval**.
+In order to ease the discussion, let us define some concepts related to account allocations.
+We can model the allocation space as an array of accounts.
+A cell in this array can either be empty (`X`) or contain an account (denoted by a lowercase letter).

+Within this array, we define the fill interval and the fill frontier.
+The fill frontier is the rightmost non-empty index in the array.
+For example in `[a, b, c, d]` or `[a, b, X, d]`, the fill frontier is 3 (the array is 0-indexed).
+The fill interval is the subset of indices between 0 and the fill frontier, i.e., `[0, 3]` in our example.

 #### <a name="merkle_trees"></a> Merkle trees

 The current implementation of in-memory ledgers use a fixed-depth [Merkle